Lakewood Dog Bite Injury Lawyers

 • At the time of the dog bite attack, the victim was under 18.
 The statute of limitations begins upon their coming of adult age.

-• If someone has suffered a dog bite from a dog assisting a government agency, i.e., police, military, etc., no legal recourse is permitted.
+• If someone has suffered a dog bite from a dog assisting a government agency, i.e., police, military, etc., the victim typically cannot pursue a claim.

 United States Dog Bite Statistics

-Any dog breed can bite.
-However, some dog breeds frequently make the list of bite predators.
-It will be best to use caution around any dog, especially if you are unfamiliar with the animal.
+Any dog, regardless of breed, has the potential to bite.
+However, certain breeds are more frequently involved in reported bite incidents than others.
+It’s important to exercise caution when around any dog, especially if you are unfamiliar with the animal.
 Particular breeds are more dangerous than others.

-There was a study conducted over thirteen years that examined 432 dog bites.
+There was a study conducted over 13 years that examined 432 dog bites.
 The study found the following dogs are more likely to bite than other breeds:

 Of all dog bite fatalities, the following breeds comprise the percentages of deadly dog bites nationwide:

-Centers for Diseases Control and Prevention (CDC) Statistics
+Centers For Disease Control And Prevention (CDC) Statistics

 The Centers for Disease Control and Prevention reported that of the over four million people bitten by dogs in the United States, children are the most common victims of a dog attack and suffer injuries at a higher rate than any other demographic.
 Older adults are the second largest group for dog bite injuries.